-The Blue Skies Initiative supports Restorative Practices and hopes to facilitate training for local teachers and community workers in West Dublin before the end of 2017.
+The Blue Skies Initiative supports Restorative Practices and hopes to facilitate training for local teachers and community workers in West Dublin throughout 2019.

-The idea of ‘Restorative Practice’ is to put good, healthy relationships at the centre of actions, responses and behaviours.
+The idea of ‘Restorative Practices’ is to put good, healthy relationships at the centre of actions, responses and behaviours.

 In schools, for example, traditional methods of discipline tend to focus on what rules have been broken and who should be punished for this action, however, Restorative Justice aims to put the victim & their needs to the forefront.

 By doing this the person at fault is given the opportunity to think about how their action impacts others, allows them to be accountable and help to resolve the issue.

 Using Restorative Practices everyone affected by a negative behaviour has the chance to talk about what happened, discuss their feelings and explain how they think a resolution can be reached.